 GENEALOGY WITH A RABBIT – SERIOUSLY

-Yes, it made sense to combine my cemetery and genealogy blogs; by doing so, eliminated duplicate posts and amalgamated overlapping ones.
+Yes, it made sense at the time, to combine my cemetery and genealogy blogs.
+By doing so, duplicated posts were eliminated and overlapping ones were amalgamated.

 Just as genealogists visit cemeteries looking for information of loved ones and ancestors, I found information worked better in one blog, rather than hopping back and forth between two — or three, because not all my memorial posts for late family members were eloquent thoughts.
 Some memorials were verses I wrote and shared on my poetry site.